JohanKwisthout/MostFrugalExplanations/README.md

 C. Yuan, T. Lu, and M. J. Druzdzel.
 Annealed MAP.
 In D. Chickering and J. Halpern, editors, Proceedings of the Twentieth Conference in Uncertainty in Articial Intelligence, pages 628{635.
 AUA, 2004.

+Correct compilation requires a compiled libdai library.
+These are not included here, but libdai.a or libdai32.a can be requested from the author if you cannot build those libraries yourself.